Open-Catalyst-Project/Open-Catalyst-Dataset/README.md

 *Input Files:*
 1. `--bulk_db` (required): path to the bulk database file
 2. `--adsorbate_db`: path to the adsorbate database file - required if adsorbate placement is to be performed.
-3. `--precomputed_slabs_dir`: path to the precomputed slab directory, which saves cost/time if the slab has already been enumerated.
+3. `--precomputed_slabs_dir`: path to the precomputed slab directory, which saves cost/time if the slabs for each bulk have already been enumerated.

 *Material / adsorbate specification:*

 Option 1: provide indices both must be provided to generate adsorbate-slab configurations, otherwise only slab enumeration will be performed.
 1. `--adsorbate_index`: index of the desired adsorbate in the database file.
 2. `--bulk_index`: index of the desired bulk